GANGANI/toporesolve/README.md

 tokenizer = AutoTokenizer.from_pretrained("meta-llama/Llama-2-7b-chat-hf")
 model = AutoModelForCausalLM.from_pretrained("meta-llama/Llama-2-7b-chat-hf")
 ```

-Complete code using Llama2-7B to perform toponym disambiguation on the datasets can be found [here](models/llama2.py).
+See [llama2-7b.py](models/llama2-7b.py) for complete code using Llama2-7B for toponym disambiguation on the gold-standard datasets.

 * *Note: You need to have a HuggingFace account, access to the model, and an access token.
-You can request access from the model [card](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
-And you can create an access token with needed permissions here: https://huggingface.co/settings/tokens.
+You can request access from the [model card](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
+And you can [create an access token]( https://huggingface.co/settings/tokens) with the needed permissions.
 This functions similarly to an API key.
 You can use one access token for as many models you want.*

 ## Phi3-mini-4k

 This model was developed by Microsoft.
-Similar to Llama2, it can be accessed via HuggingFace.
+Similar to Llama2-7b, it can be accessed via HuggingFace.
 View the model details on the [card](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct).

 ```py
 # Use a pipeline as a high-level helper